 Pre-Mauryan era bricks have a size of 49x36x7 cms and weigh as much as 20 Kg.

 In fact, the size and texture of the bricks in this chamber are intriguing.
 You wonder what makes them stay as it is after so many years.
 Pale orange in color they are in different sizes and shapes.
 I wonder if the difference in size is because they come from different ages or is it because different sizes were commissioned for different purposes.

 Just below the nativity sculpture a few feet below the ground level sits The Marker Stone.
-It is an irregular shaped stone with a faint marking of a human foot.
+It is an irregularly shaped stone with a faint marking of a human foot.
 It is supposedly the foot mark of Siddhartha.
 Now, this is a matter of pure faith.
 If you think it is Buddha’s footprint – it is.
 Logical mind makes it difficult to believe.

-At this point in time, it lies beneath a bullet proof glass.
+At this point in time, it lies beneath a bulletproof glass.
 It is clearly visible and you can see currencies of all Buddhist countries piled around it.

 Usually, there is a queue to have a glance at the marker stone.
-I was fortunate that both the times when I visited it, there were hardly any people and I could spend few minutes at the place.
+I was fortunate that both the times when I visited it, there were hardly any people and I could spend a few minutes at the place.

 Ashoka Pillar at Lumbini

 The Ashoka pillar stands at the back wall of the Maya Devi Temple.
 The inscription on the stone in Pali says that Ashoka himself visited Lumbini and got the pillar erected.
 It says – ‘Hida Budhe Jate Shakyamuniti‘ meaning Shakyamuni Buddha was born here.
 It also mentions that since Lumbini is the birthplace of Lord Buddha, the taxes of the Lumbini village were reduced to 8th part only.